 Chime now positions itself as "the challenger group for challenger clients".
 It was for many years best-known as the holding company for the UK's biggest public relations agency, Bell Pottinger, as well as other advertising and marketing subsidiaries.
 It was founded and led for almost two decades by Lord Tim Bell, the PR guru who moulded the media image of the Conservative Party for much of Margaret Thatcher's political reign during the 1980s.
+WPP acquired a minority shareholding in 1997.
 However, in summer 2012, Bell and longtime business partner Piers Pottinger stepped down from the group, buying out the Bell Pottinger agency and establishing it as a separate company under private ownership (until its eventual collapse five years later).
-The slimmed-down Chime Communications still has interests in PR, but is more specifically focused on advertising - through creative agency VCCP - and especially sports sponsorship.
+The slimmed-down Chime Communications still has interests in PR, but is more specifically focused on the twin disciplines of advertising - through creative agency VCCP - and sports sponsorship.
 Formed from the acquisition and merger of several separate agencies including Fast Track and Sebastian Coe's Complete Leisure Group, CSM Sport & Entertainment is the local market leader in the UK, and a global force with 25 offices in 16 countries.
 Other Chime units include PR agency Good Relations, financial communications unit Teamspirit, public affairs consultancy Corporate Citizenship, and healthcare specialists Open Health and Succinct.
-The group was taken private towards the end of 2015 by private equity fund Providence, now its controlling shareholder, but WPP retained 25% of equity.
-It finally agreed to relinquish those shares in 2019, selling its holding to Providence at a price which valued the business at a little over £200m.
-Chime's revenues for 2017 were £547m, with operating income of £280m.
-Headline profit increased to £21m but a large increase in impairment and finance charges resulted in a sizeable stautory loss for the year.
-Long-serving CEO Chris Satterthwaite retired in 2018, and was replaced by co-CEOs Adrian Coleman (the C in VCCP) and CSM chief Matt Vandrau.
+They tend now to operate under the overall banner of Chime360, often in partnership with VCCP and/or CSM.
+The group was taken private towards the end of 2015 by private equity fund Providence, now its controlling shareholder, but WPP initially retained 25% of equity.
+It finally agreed to relinquish those shares in 2019, selling its holding to Providence at a price which valued the group at a little over £200m.
+Chime's revenues for 2019 were £536m, with operating income of £273m.
+Operating profit was £13m but significant finance costs on the group's £250m of accumulated debt resulted in a net loss of £8m.
+Long-serving CEO Chris Satterthwaite retired in 2018, and was replaced by co-CEOs Adrian Coleman (also the C in VCCP) and CSM chief Matt Vandrau.